ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](cmd_array.gif)](cmd_array.gif)

-Arrays like this were of course possible using "`montage`" (see [Montage Concatenation Mode](../montage/#concatenate)), But using a separate command makes image processing scripts more complex.
+Arrays like this were, of course, possible using "`montage`" (see [Montage Concatenation Mode](../montage/#concatenate)), but using a separate command makes image processing scripts more complex.

-Of course if you like to make the command look more array like itself, you are free to add some extra parenthesis.
+Of course, if you wish to make the command look more array like itself, you are free to add some extra parenthesis.

 ~~~
 convert \( eye.gif    news.gif  +append \) \